 Application Steps

-1 Verify eligibility Confirm your organization type (non-profit, for-profit under 99 employees, Indigenous organization, or municipal government).
+1 Verify eligibility Confirm your organization type (non-profit, for-profit under 99 employees, Indigenous organization, or municipal government under 100,000 population per the 2021 census).
+Unless you are an Indigenous organization, confirm you currently employ at least one person with a disability.
 Review which EAF component is currently accepting applications.

 Required Documents 9